International Trademark Association: Activities

 INTA provides services to its members and the public in three main areas: global trademark resources, programs & events, and policy & advocacy.

 INTA produces digital publications, including the INTA Bulletin and The Trademark Reporter, and multijurisdictional Practice Guides, such as Country Guides, covering various topics and jurisdictions worldwide.
 Some resources (focusing on the basics of trademark law) are available to the general public, others (on legal practice in jurisdictions worldwide) are exclusively available to members.

 The Trademark Reporter is a bi-monthly peer-reviewed scholarly journal that explores all aspects of trademark law, and the INTA Bulletin is INTA's weekly newsletter delivering news about association activities, and developments and trends in global trademark law.

 INTA hosts meetings, conferences, roundtables, and webcasts that bring international trademark professionals together to discuss trademark issues, and IP law and practice.
 These events are open to members and non-members.
 It also hosts a bi-monthly podcast, Brand & New, with host Audrey Dauvet.

 INTA's largest event is the annual meeting, which dates back to 1878.
-The meeting takes place every spring—usually in May—and attracts more than 10,000 participants from around the globe, and consists of five days of networking and business development opportunities, educational and professional development opportunities, as well as committee meetings and exhibits.
-The 2022 Annual Meeting Live+ will take place April 30-May 4, in-person in Washington, D.C. plus virtually.
+The meeting takes place every spring—usually in May—and attracts more than 10,000 participants from around the globe and consists of five days of networking and business development opportunities, educational and professional development opportunities, as well as committee meetings and exhibits.
+The 2027 Annual Meeting will take place May 8-12 in San Diego, California, at the San Diego Convention Center.

 INTA works to promote effective trademark laws and policies worldwide.
 INTA carries out its policy and advocacy work through model laws and guidelines, board of directors resolutions, amicus briefs, testimony and submissions, and reports.

 The committees of INTA's Advocacy Group are: